MontgomeryLab/tinyRNA/doc/Plotter.md

     <img src="../images/plots/scatter_dge_class.jpeg" width="80%" alt="sample_avg_scatter_by_dge_class"/>
 </p>

 >**Tip**: if you find that two groups of interest share proximity and are too similar in color, you can change the group's color with a modified Plot Stylesheet.
-The groups will be colored in the same order they are listed in the legend (not including p value outgroup), e.g. changing the color of the ERGO group means changing the 5th color in the `axes.prop_cycle` color cycler.
+The groups will be colored in the same order they are listed in the legend (not including P value outgroup), e.g. changing the color of the ERGO group means changing the 5th color in the `axes.prop_cycle` color cycler.
+See the [config file documentation](Configuration.md#plot-stylesheet-details) for more info about the Plot Stylesheet.